Nolan Gorman Player Props: Cardinals vs. Yankees

-Nolan Gorman -- with an on-base percentage of .214 in his past 10 games, 105 points lower than his season-long percentage -- will be in action for the St. Louis Cardinals against the New York Yankees, with Luis Severino on the hill, on July 1 at 2:15 PM ET.
+Nolan Gorman -- with an on-base percentage of .220 in his past 10 games, 99 points lower than his season-long percentage -- will be in action for the St. Louis Cardinals against the New York Yankees, with Gerrit Cole on the mound, on July 2 at 2:15 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Astros.
+He had a hitless performance in his last game (0-for-4) against the Yankees.

 Nolan Gorman Game Info & Props vs. the Yankees